Do Go On - 533 - El Chupacabra

 Solid wood.

-All the around.
+All right around.

 Ready, when you are.

-Sucker, sucker, fucker, whatever.
+Sucker, fucker, whatever.

 Ah.